Menstrual Hygiene Day: Raising awareness

 Menstrual Hygiene Day makes audible and visible a growing movement that promotes body literacy and autonomy, as well as gender equality.

 May 28 has symbolic meaning: May is the 5th month of the year, and the average length of menstruation is 5 days every month.
 Also, the menstrual cycle averages 28 days.

 Government accountability

 For partners working in developing countries, the day is not only an opportunity to raise awareness, but also to strengthen government accountability related to MHM issues.
 For example, in 2015 the Ministry of Health in Kenya launched a national MHM strategy.
 Kenya, jointly with UNICEF, held a virtual conference on Menstrual Hygiene Management in Schools that same year.

-Activities

-2018

-The hashtag for the 2018 social media campaign was: #nomorelimits.

-In May 2018, the Accra Metropolitan District Assembly in Ghana held Menstrual Health programs in urban poor schools.
-Over 700 girls attended each program and each received a complimentary packet of sanitary pads.
-This was supported by 'Satirtha - The Helping Hand' a non profit organization based in North Eastern state of Assam in India is working for a period friendly environment for adolescent girls and women in the region.

-2017

-In 2017 there were about 350 events in 54 countries.
-In India alone there were 67 events.
-These events included educational events in schools, community rallies, concerts to raise awareness, advocacy workshops with governments, product donations.

-2015

-On and around 28 May 2015, organizations and individuals from all over the world came together to recognize the second Menstrual Hygiene Day under the theme "Let‘s end the hesitation around menstruation".
-In total, 127 events in 33 countries took place, using the day as an opportunity to engage men and boys as well, link to other important women's and girls' issues, advance policy advocacy, reach the marginalized, and challenge societal norms that claim that menstrual periods are shameful or dirty.

-Partners

-There are currently 410 official partners.
-These include international non-governmental organizations (NGOs), such as Plan International, SNV, Plan, Water for People, Women in Europe for a Common Future.
-Further partners are many national and regional NGOs as well as suppliers of menstrual hygiene products, washable menstrual pads and menstrual cups.